Tutoring at U3A Mornington

 - Accident/incident forms

-- There may also be, information for Tutors and/or class members.
+- There may also be, information for Tutor/Leaders and/or class members.
 Please read all messages, and relay them to your class if relevant.

-Please collect your class folder from the Office before each session and return it afterwards.
-If you tutor off campus, please return the attendance sheet at the end of each month and pick up a new one.
+Your class folder will be in your allocated room .
+If you tutor off campus, please return the attendance sheet at the end of each term and pick up a new one.

 It is essential that the roll is marked accurately at each session.
 Many courses have wait lists.
 If your course has a waitlist, students who have been absent without apology for two consecutive sessions (one session for short courses) will be removed from the course to enable a waitlisted member to join.

-Encourage your students to apologise when necessary on UMAS (Report Absence) or via the office.
+Encourage your students to apologize when necessary on UMAS (My Absences) or contact you directly.

 If someone attending your class is not on the list, please tell the Office.

 If a student tells you they are withdrawing from your class, let the Office know so we can offer the place to someone on the wait list, or advertise it as a vacancy.

 If an additional member wants to join your class, they must enrol via UMAS or ask the Office for assistance.
 Do NOT admit any students who are not on your attendance list.
 A new student must be entered on UMAS, either as a class member or added to the wait list (if there is one).